Containers have evolved from a niche developer tool to a mainstream enterprise deployment platform. And along with...

 The convenience-control trade-off

-When you opt for managed instances -- such as Fargate -- you're essentially left with a SaaS product for container deployment.
+When you opt for managed instances -- such as Fargate -- you're essentially left with a SaaS product for AWS container deployment.
 As with any SaaS product, you cede control over some implementation details in exchange for ease of use.

 However, Fargate isn't a dead end that locks users into a limited platform.
 Instead, it works as a pluggable module with ECS' or EKS' more advanced orchestration software.
 Fargate uses the same APIs as ECS, which makes it relatively easy to migrate workloads between AWS-managed containers and user-managed container hosts.
 Likewise, if you want to change container control planes from ECS to EKS, Amazon says it will be possible to incorporate Fargate instances into a Kubernetes pod via EKS alongside containers hosted on EC2.